-In addition to the safety information listed above, observe the following:
+In addition to the safety information listed above, please observe the following:

-- Accident prevention regulations in your local area.. - Generally recognised safety regulations, occupational health requirements and road traffic regulations. - The instructions provided in this operator's manual. - Standards and instructions relating to operation, maintenance and repair.
+- Regional accident prevention regulations. - Generally recognised safety regulations, occupational health requirements and road traffic regulations. - The instructions provided in this operator's manual. - Standards and instructions relating to operation, maintenance and repair.